StanfordSNR/pantheon/README.md

    find your scheme and `analysis/analyze.py` is able to generate plots with your specified settings.

-5. Send us a pull request and that's it!
+5. Send us a pull request and that's it, you're in the Pantheon!